 Endurance and Cycling

 Epo is the drug that has been brought to the world’s attention via the “Tour de France”.
 Epo is a drug that tells basically tells your body to produce more red blood cells.
 These red blood cells are what carry oxygen and carbon dioxide around your body.
 The more you have the more effective the system.
 This can also be done via high altitude training.
-In this case your body is in oxygen deprived environment therefore is produces more red blood cells to compensate.
-Benefits can last for up to 4 month as that’s a red blood cells lifespan.
+In this case your body is in an oxygen-deprived environment, therefore, is produces more red blood cells to compensate.
+Benefits can last for up to 4 months as that’s a red blood cells lifespan.

 Lung performance is a huge part of this equation.
 Smoking is definitely to be avoided if you want to maximize Oxygen Uptake.

 Cardiovascular performance is typically measured by VO2 max.
 You are connected to a breathing apparatus and put on a treadmill.
 Then you run until you collapse and find out what your VO2 max is.

 One thing that is important to note is that your lungs don’t get any bigger and the oxygen transport to and from your lungs don’t change.
 They are genetically controlled.
 What does change is your ability to inflate and deflate your lungs?
 This comes with muscular adaptations in your inhalation and exhalation muscle.